broxtronix/spark-gce/README.md

 spark-gce
 =========

-This script allows you to create a [Spark](http://spark.apache.org/) cluster on Google Compute Engine.
+This script helps you create a [Spark](http://spark.apache.org/) cluster on Google Compute Engine.
 It serves a similar function to the spark-ec2 script that comes bundled with Spark, but the Spark cluster environment it creates is different in several key respects: